 Case File Status: Likely Explainable

 The following case was submitted to The Black Vault / TBV Investigations on March 17, 2018, the day of the sighting.
-It was assigned to Kelly Head for analysis.
+It was assigned to Michael Kelly for analysis.

 The following testimony was submitted by the witness: